robotools/robofab/Documentation/source/docs_objects/RFont.rst

 .. py:function:: clearHGuides()

-Clear all horizontal guides
+Clear all horizontal guides.

 .. py:function:: clearVGuides()

-Clear all vertical guides
+Clear all vertical guides.

 .. py:function:: generate(outputType, path=None)

 Call FontLab to generate fonts with these parameters and location.
-Have a look at `generate fonts`_ for a more detailed description of this method and how to use it.
+Have a look at :doc:`generate fonts <../docs_howtos/generating_fonts>` for a more detailed description of this method and how to use it.

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 RFont Attributes available in FontLab only